rya-sge/access-denied/_posts/2023-01-06-sorted-unsorted-array.md

 2) This search can get the following results:

 - The element is already in the array => generate an error
-- There are no element bigger than the searched element => you can insert the new element at the end of the array
+- There is no element bigger than the searched element => you can insert the new element at the end of the array
 - You have an upperbound match,

 ```c